spatie/laravel-ciphersweet/README.md

 ## Encrypted Unique Validation Rule

-You can now validate encrypted fields for uniqueness using the new `EncryptedUniqueRule`.
+You can validate encrypted fields for uniqueness using `EncryptedUniqueRule`.

 When working with encrypted fields and blind indexes, Laravel’s default `Rule::unique()` validation doesn't work out of the box.
 This package includes a custom rule to check for uniqueness via blind indexes.